 - There is a temporary issue with your Mac.

 - You have chosen not to show external drives on your Mac’s desktop.

 - The cable connecting the disk and Mac is broken, loose, or damaged.

 Note: If it’s either of the last two, the mentioned fixes won’t work.
 You will have to buy a new cable or contact a data recovery service like DriveSavers.

-How to fix an external disk drive that won’t show up on Mac
+How to fix an external hard drive not recognized on Mac

 - Make sure the drive is powered adequately

 - Change USB ports or USB Dongle